This page is only for the Department of Environmental Quality.

 - If the copy fees are expected to exceed $50.00, the requester may be required to pay a deposit on estimated fees before processing will begin.

-- Customers may either pay by check or cash.
-Credit cards cannot be accepted.
+- Customers may either pay by check, cash, or through the payment portal.

 - If paying by cash, the exact amount will be required.
 DEQ does not have the resources to make change.